MicrosoftDocs/sql-docs/docs/integration-services/lift-shift/ssis-azure-deploy-run-monitor-tutorial.md

     -   Select **Next** to see the **Select Destination** page.

 3. On the **Select Destination** page, select the destination for the project.
-    -   Enter the fully-qualified server name in the format `<server_name>.database.windows.net`.
+    -   Enter the fully qualified server name in the format `<server_name>.database.windows.net`.
     -   Then select **Browse** to select the target folder in SSISDB.
     -   Select **Next** to open the **Review** page.